 Priority for housing assignments at Shattuck is given to School students.
 Applications from students of other Harvard graduate schools and School affiliates (research fellows, visiting scholars, and post-doctoral fellows) will be considered only if there are vacancies after assignments are made for School students.
 Full-time registered students and research fellows affiliated with Harvard University and their spouses and/or children are eligible to live in Shattuck International House; other relatives, childcare providers, etc., are not permitted to live in Shattuck International House.
 This policy also applies to arrangements for subletting or sharing accommodations.

 Shattuck International House tenants who have not paid their rent or have damaged their apartments will be reported to the Registrar’s Office.
 Registration for the next semester will be denied and requests for transcripts and diplomas will be withheld until all charges have been paid in full.

 Harvard University Housing (HUH)

-HUH manages housing in university-owned buildings, including Harvard@Trilogy, an apartment complex located in the Fenway area of Boston n, close to HSPH.
+HUH manages housing in university-owned buildings, including Harvard@Trilogy, an apartment complex located in the Fenway area of Boston, close to the School.
 Information and application forms for Harvard Housing are available online.
 The HUH website also provides links to helpful resources such as a self-service listing of apartments and houses in the area not owned by the university, as as a list of people looking for roommates, and short-term rental resources.
 For more information, e-mail firstname.lastname@example.org or call HUH at 617-496-7827 (local and international) or 800-252-5020 (within the US).

 107 Avenue Louis Pasteur, Boston, MA 02115